Xaitan80/gator/README.md

-# Gator CLI
+# gator CLI

-Gator is a command-line tool to manage RSS feeds and aggregate posts into a PostgreSQL database.
+gator is a command-line tool to manage RSS feeds and aggregate posts into a PostgreSQL database.
 It allows you to register feeds, follow them, and continuously fetch and store posts.

 ---